meduzen/learning-backlog/README.md

 # Partial learning backlog

 In the [issues](https://github.com/meduzen/learning-backlog/issues) of this repo, I list some stuff I would like to give a look at some point.
 It’s a partial backlog: most things interesting me are not in it.
+Browsing [by labels](https://github.com/meduzen/learning-backlog/labels) can be a good idea.

 ## History